AmpersandJS/ampersandjs.com/learn_markdown/bug-triage-process.md

 # Bug Triage Process

 We use github issues for bugs, issues, concerns, questions from users.
-We also have a [public trello board](https://trello.com/b/UxylNzHr/ampersand-js-roadmap) to track higher level items and to let people vote on issues.

 When reporting bugs, they should be opened as a new issue *on the individual repository where the issue is believed to be.*